ZwiiDoan/purchase-transactions-service/README.md

    standards or business requirements.
 2. More robust observability solutions can be integrated such as distributed tracing, logging, metrics with [Spring Boot 3 Observability](https://spring.io/blog/2022/10/12/observability-with-spring-boot-3).
+3. NoSQL Database can be used instead of Relational Database for better scaling since the data model is relatively simple and there is no requirement for complex queries.